justinmeiners/efficient-programming-with-components/.github/STYLE.md

 ## Exercises

+### When to include?

+Exercises may originate from Alex, or our own suggestion.
+They should always reinforce material learned, or offer challenges to prepare for upcoming material.

+Every chapter should have at least one.

+### How difficult shoult they be?

+They should not be obvious how to get started (avoid tricky puzzles) but may take some programming time.

+### Provding solutions

 When exercises have a solution later in the text, this should be indicated by a parenthetical statement such as.